For Health Providers

 Monthly email update

-Our email update comes out every month and provides information on the latest resources, training and events.
-It is free to subscribe – simply fill in the subscription form.
+We send our email update to subscribers every month with information on the latest resources, training and events.

 Resources

-The experiences of those on the front line of care are being challenged as never before and this podcast provides information, strategies and tools to assist health professionals to prioritise their own wellbeing and self-care.
+The experiences of those on the front line of care have been challenged as never before and this podcast provides information, strategies and tools to assist health professionals to prioritise their own wellbeing and self-care.

 Other useful resources